Cave, Missouri: 2000 census

 There were 4 households, out of which one had children under the age of 18 living with them, one was a married couple living together, one had a female householder with no husband present, and two were non-families.
 Two households were made up of individuals who were 65 years of age or older.
 The average household size was 1.75 and the average family size was 2.50.

 In the town the population was spread out, with two persons under the age of 18 (a male and a female), two from 25 to 44, and three from 45 to 64.
 The median age was 34 years.
 There were four females and three males.

 The median income for a household in the town was $41,250, and the median income for a family was $41,250.
 Males had a median income of $0 versus $13,750 for females.
 The per capita income for the town was $8,120.
 None of the population and none of the families were below the poverty line.

+Education

+It is in the Troy R-III School District.
+The district's comprehensive high school is Troy Buchanan High School.